 Ways to tell brand stories

-Other ways in which luxury brands are telling their stories include:
+There are many ways in which luxury brands are telling their stories:

 Collaborations